When Looking For A Pain Management Solution, Always Consider The Side Effects

 Neuropathy is a general term for a damaged or diseased nerve, it is often associated with pain.
 Postherpetic neuralgia presents itself as burning pain experienced by older folks who had shingles but now don’t have it.
 Their rashes have disappeared but their nerves were damaged are the cause of the burning pain sensation.

-In the neuropathy study, 20 men and women between the ages of 55 and 82 with postherpetic neuralgia (some had this for up to 8 years) under went a double blind study.
-All the patients in the study tried a wide treatment of pain medication, NSAIDs, benzodiazapines, anti-depressants, nerve stimulation, acupuncture and hypnotherapy, none of these had worked.
+In the neuropathy study, 20 men and women between the ages of 55 and 82 with postherpetic neuralgia (some had this for up to 8 years) underwent a double-blind study.
+All the patients in the study tried a wide treatment of pain medication, NSAIDs, benzodiazepines, anti-depressants, nerve stimulation, acupuncture and hypnotherapy, none of these had worked.
 Those who were on medication continued on it during the study.

 I Am Experiencing Pain, Where Can I Go To See If PBMT Can Help Me?

 PBMT is advocated for a variety of pain causing diseases, a few examples are below:

 For any intervention, it is always critical to do your own research or at least talk to a physician.
 If you are interested in trying a session with a ReGen Pod light bed in the Evergreen, please book your therapy here.
 And do connect with us on Facebook and Twitter where we post our updates as well as the latest news in the PBMT world!
 We encourage anyone interested to come to talk to us and check us out.